-The Federal Reserve continued its monetary policy normalization process by raising the Federal Funds target rate to 1.25-1.50 percent.
-The yield curve flattened, as long-term yields remained stable (10-year swap rate closed the year at 2.4 percent from 2.3 percent at the end of 2016) while the 3-month Libor rate raised to 1.7 percent (from 1 percent of the previous year).
-The forward rate curve forecasts USD 3-month Libor approximately 50 basis points higher at the end of 2018.
+During 2018, the improvement in the U.S. labour market has allowed the Federal Reserve to continue its monetary policy normalization process, raising the Federal Funds range up to 2.25-2.5%.
+The yield curve flattened significantly with short-term end of the yield curve being inverted.
+Long-term yields rose parallel to the rate hikes, and the 10-year swap rate closed the year at 2.7% whilst the 3-month Libor rate closed at 2.8% (from 1.7% of the previous year).
+The forward rate curve forecasts approximately an increase of the Libor rate by 50 basis points at the end of 2019.

-In Europe, the ECB continued to keep at zero its main interest rate and extended the duration of the Asset Purchase Program up to the September 2018 (even if reduced to a monthly pace of €30 billion from €60 billion from January 2018).
-Compared to the end of 2016, the yield curve has remained moderately steep, with the 3-month Euribor rate stable at minus 0.33 percent and the 10-year swap rate at 0.9 percent.
-The short-term forward rates quoted by the market for the end of 2018 show stable expectations compared to the current level of spot rates.
+In the Euro Area, the European Central Bank confirmed its accommodating position, keeping unchanged the refinancing and deposit rate at 0% and -0.4% respectively.
+The Eonia and 3-month Euribor rates remained low.
+Compared to the end of 2017, the rate curve has remained stable, with the 3-month Euribor rate and the 10-year swap rate fixed at -0.31% and 0.9% respectively at the end of 2018.
+The short-term forward rates quoted by the market for the end of 2019 show stable expectations compared to the current level.